mklmfane/airbus-test/README.md

 During the promotion stage, a new PR will be created by Jenkins X to deploy the new release to staging.
 This PR will add our application and its version in the env/requirements.yaml file inside the Git repository, as shown in figure 11.38.

-When you’re satisfied with your application, you can use the jx CLI to promote the application to a different environment using a GitOps approach.
+In case you’re satisfied with your application, you can use the jx CLI to promote the application to a different environment using a GitOps approach.
 For example, we can promote our application to production with the following command:

-jx promote --app jx-movies-store --version 0.0.3 --env production A new PR will be created, but this time on our production repository, and the environment-watchlist-production job is triggered, as shown in figure 11.46.
+jx promote --app jx-movies-store --version 0.0.3 --env production

+A new PR will be created, but this time on our production repository, and the environment-watchlist-production job is triggered.

 Once the pull request is validated, the production pipeline runs Helm, which deploys the environment, pulling Helm charts from ChartMuseum, and Docker images from the Docker Registry.
 Kubernetes creates the project’s resources, typically a pod, service, and ingress.